fflopsi/twobodyproblem/README.md

 ## Installation Instructions

-Read below for detailed instructions on how to use my program.
+Read below for detailed instructions on how to install my program.

 <a name="win10"/>